-Police: Officers shoot robbery suspect after police chase in West Memphis
+Robbery suspect dead after police chase and shooting in West Memphis

-WEST MEMPHIS, Ark. — Officers shot a robbery suspect after he lead them on a police chase in West Memphis Monday evening, West Memphis Police said.
+WEST MEMPHIS, Ark. — A robbery suspect is dead after officers shot him at the tail-end of a pursuit Monday evening, the West Memphis Police Department confirmed.

+The suspect, who is believed to have stolen from a Walmart, crashed a black Nissan into a fuel tanker on I-40 near mile-marker 280 around 5 p.m. while fleeing officers.

+Police said officers fired at the suspect at one point, but it isn't clear if the suspect died from gunshots or from the crash.

 Arkansas State Police are handling the case.